What is considered Gambling in Islam?

 Destiny in Islam

 Gambling or betting is a waste of time and money which is the opposite of Islamic teachings that advise us to use our time and money wisely.
 If people put more time and small amounts of their personal savings into helping the poor, orphans and needy, then we wouldn’t have this high percentage of poverty around the world.
 You know the phrase “what goes around comes around”; this is actually true and it is part of the Islamic teachings, so when you help others (instead of wasting on selfish desires) then Allah will help you and offer you the means to fulfill your needs.
 This is why I feel sad when I see a person purchasing a lottery ticket hoping that he/she becomes rich one day.
 If people understood that wealth (fortunes and misfortunes) was written for them since birth then they would not have consumed their precious time and money on something that would not get them anywhere.
-Qadar (Allah’s destiny chosen for you) is not just a concept but a true law that exists for all people and it is part of the 6 pillars of eman (belief) as discussed in the welcome page.
+Qadar (Allah’s destiny chosen for you) is not just a concept but a true law that exists for all people and it is part of the 6 pillars of eman (belief).
 The prophet Mohammed (prayers and peace be upon him) said: “Verily your creation is on this wise.
 The constituents of one of you are collected for forty days in his mother’s womb in the form of blood, after which it becomes a clot of blood in another period of forty days.
 Then it becomes a lump of flesh and forty days later Allah sends His angel to it with instructions about four things, so the angel writes down his livelihood, his death, his deeds, his fortune and misfortune” (Sahih Muslim).
 Applying this hadith (saying of the Prophet) to the case of a gambler, if he/she is predestined to earn ten million dollars in his/her life time, then he/she will surely earn that amount through a good and halal (non-prohibited) method.
 Unfortunately, gamblers choose to earn that same amount in a way that does not please Allah and will bring a curse on their wealth and family (and Allah knows best).